-The 2013 Memphis in May World Championship BBQ Contest is heating up and to get things started right, we’ve called on our good friend Neil Gallagher of team Too Sauced to Pork to provide first hand insight in to what it takes to survive the world’s biggest bbq showdown .
+The 2014 Memphis in May World Championship BBQ Contest is heating up and to get things started right, we’ve called on our good friend Neil Gallagher of team Too Sauced to Pork to provide first hand insight into what it takes to survive the world’s biggest bbq showdown .
 And a special word of thanks to Kevin Haberberger of ExtraordinaryBBQ.com where this piece originally appeared.

 Picture this: You arrive in Memphis, Tennessee on a Thursday morning in May.
 In the airport you see a few quick service BBQ restaurants; Neely’s, Corky’s, and Interstate.
 Even though you are quite famished after your 6am flight, you of course pass these stale airport outlets in favor of the fresh smoked love that Memphis has to offer.

 Hailing a cab, you tell your driver to high-tail it downtown.
 Stepping out of the cab at your hotel, your sinuses are assaulted by the smell of roast pork, spices, and sweet smoke.
 You walk through the revolving door of the Peabody, taking notice of the ducks splashing around in the center fountain, and the tux clad jazz pianist in the bar.